yelkarama/jvm-performance-comparison/README.md

 # Comparing performance of JVM implementations

-This is a source code for article available on [my website](https://www.fineconstant.com/posts/comparing-jvm-performance/).
+This is a source code for the article available on my [website/blog](https://www.fineconstant.com/posts/comparing-jvm-performance/).

 ## How to run